 QAD’s primary goal was to create a scalable, repeatable process for handling large RFPs and security questionnaires.
 They evaluated several proposal management solutions, undergoing trials to find technology that suited the needs of their organization.
 After a process involving participation and feedback from team members across departments, QAD chose RFPIO as their application.

 “What separated RFPIO from other offerings was their ability to support large enterprise software RFPs, which require coordination and input from many across our global organization,” stated Keith Braney, QAD’s Senior Manager Global Sales and Marketing Operations.
-“Response accuracy is critical to us, and RFPIO’s answer library makes SME approval and maintenance of prior responses very easy.
+“Response accuracy is critical to us, and RFPIO’s Content Library makes SME approval and maintenance of prior responses very easy.
 Multi-language support is also helpful for adoption in our globally distributed organization.”

 Organizations commonly spend significant time and resources responding to requests for proposal.
 In RFPIO’s recent RFP Response Habits survey of over 100 organizations, 93 percent of responders revealed that multiple team members are required to complete RFP responses, with nearly half requiring at least a team of six.
 However, only 16 percent of these teams are using proposal management software to streamline their process and largely depend on a manual approach to RFP response.